 - Brighton & Hove foster carers talk about their experiences of looking after Unaccomanpied Asylum Seeking Children (UASC) and Young People.

 - Brighton & Hove City Council pledges to be an anti-racist city

 In addition to our ongoing package of training and support, we also offer;

 - A Cultural Identity Support Group, open to all carers

-- Mandatory training on caring for BAME children
+- Mandatory training on caring for Black, Asian, and mixed race children

-- Plenty of resources and support to help carers meet the specific needs of BAME and LGBT+ children and young people.
+- Plenty of resources and support to help carers meet the specific needs of Black, Asian, mixed race and LGBTQ+ children and young people.

-- The opportunity to buddy up with an experienced Foster Carer of BAME or LGBT+ children and young people.
+- The opportunity to buddy up with an experienced foster carer of Black, Asian, mixed race and LGBTQ+ children and young people.

 - Specific training and a lively, informed support group for carers looking after unaccompanied asylum-seeking children and young people